LadyBluenotes/sarahgerrard.me/content/reflecting-on-1-year-in-oss.md

 Some key points to consider are:

-- **Understand the projects goals:** Take the time to understand the project's objectives and goals.
+- **Understand the project goals:** Take the time to understand the project's goals and goals.
 Knowing what the project aims to achieve will help you make more targeted and _relevant_ contributions.
 - **Follow contribution guidelines:** Most open-source projects have established guidelines and standards for contributions.
 These guidelines cover coding style, documentation, testing, and more.
 Adhering to these guidelines ensures that your contributions fit seamlessly into the project and don't create additional work for maintainers.
 - **Quality over quantity:** Instead of simply making contributions for the sake of it, focus on delivering meaningful contributions that genuinely advance the project.
 The goal is to feel like you're actively moving the project forward.
 - **Collaborate and communicate:** Open-source is a collaborative effort.
 Work with other contributors and maintainers and communicate your intentions, ideas, and progress clearly.
 Engage in discussions, ask questions when needed, and be responsive to feedback.